"False"

 Digital Physics

-Research group With digital physics, you can create virtual replicas of real-world systems, produce synthetic training data for AI solutions, and experiment with machines and materials not yet created.
+Research group With digital physics, you can create virtual replicas of real-world systems.
+These digital models can be embedded in systems for control, used to produce synthetic training data for AI solutions, and experiment with machines and solutions not yet created.

 Digital physics is the art and science of creating virtual environments that evolve according to physical laws of motion.
 This enables safe and controlled experiments with machines and solutions not yet created.
 Simulation is essential for developing AI-based perception and control that requiring large sets of (synthetic) training data.